External Features

 functions

-alternatively, keyword arguments can be provided along with function name (see examples below)
+- a string listing functions to be computed, separated by spacesalternatively, keyword arguments can be provided along with function name (see examples below)

 iota2 provides several external functions ready to use.
-The complete list of functions is available in external_code.
+The complete list of functions is available in external_code

 Some of them are documented, explaining how to manage data and the output requirements: